folio-org/docs/content/en/docs/Access/Courses/courses.md

 4. If the course has cross-listings, and you want the cross-listed courses to also be duplicated, check **Duplicate all cross-listed courses**.
 5. Click **Create duplicate course(s)**.

 The new duplicated course will appear, with "- Duplicate" added to the end of the course name.
-Click **Action > Edit** to edit the course to update the name and other information.
+Click **Actions > Edit** to edit the course to update the name and other information.

 ## Adding an instructor to a course

 Instructors can only be added once a course is created.
 The instructor does not need a user record in FOLIO, but adding an instructor with a user record facilitates reports.

-Add an instructor with a FOLIO user record:
+Add an instructor that has a FOLIO user record:

 1. [Find the course](#searching-for-courses) and click on it in the **Courses** list.
 2. Under **Instructors**, click **Add instructor**.